GeoffreyHecht/paprika/README.md

                          SDK version, empty by default -omp, --onlyMainPackage
-                         Analyze only the main package of the application
+                         Analyze only the main package of the application -f, --force            Force the analysis of the app event if its Android version may cause Soot issues
 ```

 #### Analyzing multiple applications at once